 Monthly GST credits

-While the legislation is still being drafted around the reporting requirements for the JobKeeper Payment, it may be beneficial for a business to move from quarterly to monthly reporting to assist in their calculations on the turnover assessment.
+It may be beneficial for a business to move from quarterly to monthly reporting to assist in their calculations on the turnover assessment for JobKeeper Payment.

 Pay As You Go instalments